 As we shared in the lessons learned above, we can educate and empower ourselves to be safe RVers.
 And enjoy the lifestyle for all the wonderful things it has to offer.

-All that said, it is definitely an eerie and unsettling feeling, being surrounded by so many destroyed RVs.
-It is especially humbling to walk inside one, smell the charcoal, and see the personal belongings of the previous owners.
-But we remind ourselves that it most likely happened while the RV was in storage and unoccupied.
+All that said, it is definitely an eerie and unsettling feeling being surrounded by so many destroyed RVs.
+It is incredibly humbling to walk inside one, smell the charcoal, and see the personal belongings of the previous owners.
+But we remind ourselves that it most likely happened while the RV was unoccupied in storage.
 And the owners were safe.

 Did We Find What We Were Looking For?

 We definitely left the Visone RV salvage yard with more than what we bargained for.
-It was a powerful and sobering reminder of a reality of RV life.
-And one that we hope, with a continued focus on prioritizing safety, we will ALL be able to avoid, or at the very least, minimize.
+It was a powerful and sobering reminder of the reality of RV life.
+And one that we hope, with a continued focus on prioritizing safety, we will ALL be able to avoid or, at the very least, minimize.

 Remember, keep it all in perspective.
 And above all, stay safe out there!